 4. Adjusting the screw located inside the pressure gauge mechanism

-Some pressure gauges have an adjustable screw inside the body, at the back of the needle or within the dial face.
-This type of gauges is used in gas lines.
+Some pressure gauges have an adjustable screw inside the body, at the back of the needle, or within the dial face.
+This type of gauge is used in gas lines.

 Access the screw inside the gauge by removing the cover.
 Turn the screw either clockwise or counterclockwise to return the needle to zero position.